Distance-Based Pricing

 Description

-Distance-Based Pricing (also called Pay-As-You-Drive, Mileage-Based and Per-Mile pricing) means that vehicle charges are based on how much a vehicle is driven, so the more you drive the more you pay and the less you drive the more you save.
+Distance-Based Pricing (also called Pay-As-You-Drive, Mileage-Based and Per-Mile pricing) means that vehicle charges are based on the amount a vehicle is driven during a time period.
 Such fees tend to be more economically efficient and fair than existing pricing practices (Market Principles).
-Converting fixed costs into distance-based charges (called Variabilisation, see INFRAS, 2000) gives motorists a new opportunity to save money when they reduce their mileage.
-Below are examples of distance-based vehicle charges:
+Converting fixed costs into distance-based charges (called Variabilisation) gives motorists a new opportunity to save money when they reduce their mileage.
+Below are examples of distance-based pricing:

 Pay-As-You-Drive Insurance

 Insurance is one of the largest costs of owning a car, averaging about $750 per vehicle-year.
 Insurance premiums are generally considered a fixed cost, although the chances of having a crash increase with mileage.
-A simple and effective way to make distance-based vehicle insurance is to prorate existing premiums by mileage, incorporating all existing rating factors (Edlin, 1999; Litman, 2001).
+A simple and effective way to make distance-based vehicle insurance is to prorate existing premiums by mileage, incorporating all existing rating factors (Bordoff and Noel; Edlin 1999; Ferreira and Minike 2010 Litman 2001).
 With this system a $375 annual insurance premium becomes a 3¢ per mile fee, while a $1,250 annual premium becomes a 10¢ per mile fee.
 This is called Pay-As-You-Drive or Per Mile insurance.
 It provides several benefits: more accurate insurance pricing, increased insurance affordability, a 10% reduction in total vehicle mileage, a 12-15% reduction in vehicle crashes and insurance claims (it is particularly effective at reducing crashes because it gives the highest risk motorists the greatest incentive to reduce mileage), consumer cost savings (motorists are predicted to save an average of $50-100 annually in net insurance costs), and significant reductions in traffic congestion, road and parking facility costs and pollution.

 Mileage-based Registration Fees